Main benefits of behavioural segmentation in marketing

 Thanks to using behavioural segmentation you can gather such insights about your customers.
 When you know that a particular group of people shows the same behaviour, you can easily advertise your product or service to achieve a more significant effect on them.

 TASIL and the use of behavioural segmentation in practice

 TASIL is a great data monetization tool that allows you to use gathered insights to make innovative marketing campaigns.
 One practical example of using our tool is the implementation of a marketing platform for Omantel, the leading telecommunication service in Oman.

 TASIL Omantel is a great example of using behavioural segmentation in marketing.
-Creating modern campaigns, both for your company, as well as the third-party companies, based on segmentation, lies at the basis of its success.
-You can use different segments for making your marketing campaigns even more personalized.
+Creating modern campaigns, both for your company as well as third-party companies, based on segmentation lies at the basis of its success.
+You can use different segments to make your marketing campaigns even more personalized.
 TASIL Omantel allows you to target your audience with segments such as frequent shopper, music fan, car seeker, sports fan, travel fan and much more.
-You can also group your customers based on the demographic data, target only customers from your email marketing list, or combine all these tactics for better results.
+You can also group your customers based on demographic data, target only customers from your email marketing list, or combine all these tactics for better results.
 We also offer in-depth analysis, mostly thanks to our data analytics tool, as well as customers’ surveys.